8 Computing persistent homology in Julia

 We expect this point cloud to have:

-The result contains persistence diagrams for each dimension:
+The result contains one persistence diagram per homology dimension:

 println(result[1])